AdaGold/ride-share-rails/README.md

 #### Details

 - When a user deletes a passenger associated with a trip, it is up to you and your team on how to deal with "validations"/consequences surrounding the deleted passenger and the associated trip
+- Don't worry about how a passenger's phone number is formatted

+#### Requesting a Trip Details
 - When the user clicks a button to add a new trip for that passenger, use the following default values:
-  - An available driver is selected automatically by the server
+  - A driver is selected automatically by the server.
+This driver should be available (`available` should be `true`) at the time of the trip request, and then should become unavailable (`available` should be `false`) once assigned to this trip.
   - The trip starts with no rating
-- Don't worry about how a passenger's phone number is formatted
+  - For price of the trip, your program should determine the cost when the ride is assigned.
+It can/should just be a random number within some range.

 ### Drivers Functionality Requirements

 - As a user who needs to manage drivers...
   - On the driver list page, I want to click on a driver, so that I can see that driver's details
   - On the driver's details page, I want to be able to...
+    - See the driver's availability status
+    - See the driver's name
+    - See the driver's vin
     - See the driver's total earnings, as defined by the rules in the "Details" section
     - See the driver's average rating
     - See a list of trips this driver has driven